edwardlavender/flapper/README.md

 ## Spatial tools

-A number of functions facilitate spatial operations that support ecological investigations and space use algorithms:
+A number of functions facilitate spatial operations that support common tasks and modelling algorithms:

   - `buffer_and_crop()` buffers a spatial object (e.g., receiver
     locations) and uses this buffered object to crop another (e.g., the